-A mentor and staff benefits scheme are in place.
+A staff benefits scheme is in place.
 Communication is maintained through the Staff Forum.
 The appraisal review mechanism has been introduced.
 Staff training and educational support programmes are established.
 Service resilience is enhanced by shared services/joint working programmes, the use of agency staff where available and the recruitment programme with succession planning.